-A: Due to the sheer number of requests we receive, we regret that we are unable to participate in interviews with school students.
+A: Due to the sheer number of requests we receive, we are unable to participate in interviews with school students.

 Q: I have a great idea for a game.
 How can I submit it to you?

-A: All of our game concepts are developed by our internal designers, in conjunction with our publishers.
+A: All of our game concepts are developed by our internal teams, in conjunction with our publishers.
 It is company policy not to accept game concepts from third parties.

 Q: I'm still in school and I want to get a job in games in the future.
 What kind of education and skills do I need to achieve this goal?
 Can you provide me with information on the schools that teach this discipline?

 A: The skills required to work in the games industry are very broad, as there are many areas in which you can work.
 In development there are roles in art, animation, programming, design, and project management.
 Other industry roles include sales, marketing, PR, and testing.
 The most important thing is to get an education in subjects that you enjoy and that you are good at.
 Your career adviser should be able to give you guidance as to which careers are suitable for an individual with your particular skills.